 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Lipostat® 10 mg, 20 mg and 40 mg Tablets; Bristol-Myers Squibb Pharmaceuticals Limited, The electronic Medicines Compendium.
-Dated April 2013.
+Manufacturer's PIL, Pravastatin 10 mg, 20 mg and 40 mg tablets; Aurobindo Pharma - Milpharm Ltd, The electronic Medicines Compendium.
+Dated May 2016.

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 Patient Platform Limited has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.